-Because pipe location in mobile homes differs from what exists in traditional homes, it is important to keep in mind where yours are located when changing plumbing fixtures.
-For example, there must be enough space in sink cabinets for water pipes to fit.
+Because pipe location in mobile homes differs from what exists in other homes, it is important to keep in mind where yours are located when changing plumbing fixtures or performing plumbing repairs.
+For example, consider that for mobile homes, repairs must take into account that there must be enough space in sink cabinets for water pipes to fit.

 Call the Friendliest Plumbing Company in Portland

 Need help with a plumbing problem in Portland?
 Meticulous Plumbing has your back!
-Call us today for all the assistance you need to get up and running again!
+Call us today for all the assistance you need to get up and running again.

 Meticulous has been providing the finest plumbing services to Portland and its surrounding areas for years.
 We are a locally owned, family-run business.
 We remain dedicated to quality.
 Plus, we specialize in finding creative solutions that address your unique needs — all while staying up on the latest technologies.